nikhilgupta0836/VPC-Networking-Project/notes.md

 - Web-app architectures (Public Web Server + Private DB)
 - Secure Dev/Test Environments
 - Future setups with ALB, RDS, and Auto-Scaling.
-- this is the work done baaaaaa
+- this is the work done baaaaaaa